PostgreSQL Backup and Recovery

 After PITR, the cluster may switch to a new timeline; pg_waldump -p shows timeline history.

-What should teams check first when implementing Timeline?
+What should teams check before relying on Timeline?